briansotolago/Employee-Tracker/README.md

 - Add new employees, roles, and departments.
 - View existing employees, roles, and departments.
 - Update employee roles and manager assignments.
-- Delete employees, roles, or departments as needed.
-- Generate reports on employee data.

 ## Technologies Used